adonisjs/v5-docs/content/guides/models/introduction.md

 ---
-summary: An introduction to the Lucid ORM data models, built on the Active record pattern.
+summary: An introduction to the Lucid ORM data models, built on the active record pattern.
 ---

-Along with the Database query builder, Lucid also has data models built on top of the [Active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).
+Along with the Database query builder, Lucid also has data models built on top of the [active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).

 The data models layer of Lucid makes it super easy to **perform CRUD operations**, **manage relationships between models**, and **define lifecycle hooks**.

 We recommend using models extensively and reach for the standard query builder for particular use cases.

-## What is the Active record pattern?
+## What is the active record pattern?

 Active Record is also the name of the ORM used by Ruby on Rails.
-However, the Active record pattern is a broader concept that any programming language or framework can implement.
+However, the active record pattern is a broader concept that any programming language or framework can implement.

 :::note

-Whenever we say the term **Active record**, we are talking about the pattern itself and not the implementation of Rails.
+Whenever we say the term **active record**, we are talking about the pattern itself and not the implementation of Rails.

 :::

-The Active record pattern advocates encapsulating the database interactions to language-specific objects or classes.
+The active record pattern advocates encapsulating the database interactions to language-specific objects or classes.
 Each database table gets its model, and each instance of that class represents a table row.

 The data models clean up many database interactions since you can encode most of the behavior inside your models vs. writing it everywhere inside your codebase.